• Skip to primary navigation

 Along with making sure your instructions are clear, you have to consider the overall user experience.
 Are you actually giving patients a clear pathway to finding a physician?

-When you initially build a tool like a physician finder, a lot of assumptions are made about how a person might use the tool and interact with the information you give them.
+Teams tend to make a lot of assumptions how a person might use a physician finder and interact with available information.
 It’s important to test out that experience not just internally, but also externally to see if your assumptions are correct.
 Often you’ll find that some of your initial assumptions just don’t work for the patients you want to target.

 3. Make sure current physician profiles are up to date.